Opening Day Balance Sheet – Accounts Payable

 For a startup business, we recommend the use of the startup costs calculator.
 This calculator produces an opening balance sheet for inclusion in our financial projections template.

 The figure to use for the accounts payable opening balance is the accounts payable value shown under the heading opening balance sheet in the calculator.
-This is effectively the amount of accounts payable the business has when it starts trading, and forms part of the startup funding together with the opening debt and equity injections.
+This is effectively the amount of accounts payable the business has when it starts trading.
+This amount also forms part of the startup funding together with the opening debt and equity injections.

-Having entered the accounts payable opening balance, the template calculates the accounts payable at the end of each subsequent year by multiplying the average daily cost of sales for the year by the accounts payable days.
+Having entered the accounts payable opening balance, the template calculates the accounts payable at the end of each subsequent year.
+It does this by multiplying the average daily cost of sales for the year by the accounts payable days.

 What’s the Next Step?

 The next step in producing a five year financial projection for your business plan using our financial projections template, is to enter the opening other liabilities balance in the opening balance sheet of the financial projection.

-This is part of the How to Create Financial Projections Guide a series of posts on how our template is used to produce simple financial projections for a business plans.
+This is part of the How to Create Financial Projections Guide.
+The guide is a series of posts on how our template is used to produce simple financial projections for a business plan.